Introduction

 Use the

-…menu toOpen model (with data)and select thenorthwind-customer.zipfile you downloaded.
+…menu toOpen model (with data)and select thenorthwind-complete.zipfile you downloaded.

 -

-You will see the tables (csv files) from the Northwind dataset in the left-hand panel, and a single Customer node in the graph data model.
+You will see the tables (csv files) in the left-hand panel, and a graph data model of the Northwind dataset.

 Review the data source tables and try to identify: